CapraAudio/CapraStrapra-Focal/README.md

 ---

+## Premade Straps

-You can purchase a premade version [here on our etsy page](https://www.etsy.com/listing/1606114182/focal-comfort-strap)!<br>Do note that you will still have to install it yourself, though it will be 3d printed before shipping.
+You can purchase a premade version [here on our etsy page](https://www.etsy.com/listing/1606114182/focal-comfort-strap)!<br>**Do note that you will still have to install it yourself**, though it will be 3d printed before shipping.

 ---